rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 NOTE: It is recommended to provide as many parameters as possible to reduce the search time.

-If we knew the printer's BlueTooth address we could have specified the `deviceAddress` in the `options` parameter.
+If we knew the printer's Bluetooth address we could have specified the `deviceAddress` in the `options` parameter.
 When you are connecting for the first time to your device, you may be prompted for the devices Bluetooth secure pairing PIN. usually by default manufacturers use `0000`, `1111` or `1234`.

 	:::javascript
 	Rho.PrinterZebra.searchPrinters({